robertbaker13/phase-0-handbook/intro_gps_signup.md

 If you have any questions, problems, or concerns, please contact us.

 ## How to change your email address:
-Please send us an email with the subject "Change email address" Please include (just copy paste and fill in):
+Please send <mailto:kelly@devbootcamp.com> an email with the subject "Change email address" Please include (just copy paste and fill in):

 1. Name: